There are many misconceptions out there when it comes to what benefits you'll receive after you visit the chiropractor.

 All doctors have to pay for malpractice insurance.

-Chiropractic care is best known for treating back pain and spinal disorders.
+Chiropractic care is best known for treating back and neck pain, and spinal disorders.

 However, it is used to resolve or manage a variety of health conditions.